 control_id: expiration_date: YYYY-MM-DD run: false justification: "reason for waiving this control"

 runis optional.
-If present and true, the control will run and be reported, but failures in it won’t make the overall run fail.
-If absent or false, the control will not be run.
+If absent or true, the control will run and be reported, but failures in it won’t make the overall run fail.
+If present and false, the control will not be run.
 You may use any of yes, no, true or false.
+To avoid confusion, it is good practice to explicitly specify whether the control should run.

 justificationcan be any text you want and might include a reason as well as who signed off on the waiver.